Ashvith/calc_V2/README.md

-# calc_V2
+# CalculatorApp (made with Cordova)

-A simple cordova based app, that was made, using reference from Abarna's calculator app in HTML.
+A simple Cordova app implementation of a calculator.
+This project is not responsive for either desktop as well as mobile.